Quantum Knots and Riemann Hypothesis: A Quantum Gauge Model

+Then the singular pure gauge $ (A_1, A_2)$ part of the gauge model is of the form of the Wiener measure and thus is a well defined measure.

+On the other hand the $Z$ part does not have the singularity of the gauge model and it gives a measure of the form of the above Feynman-Kac type.
+Thus from the energy integral (\ref{me}) we have a well defined measure on the Banach space $C^3\lbrack s_0, s_1 \rbrack$.
+This proves the theorem. $\diamond$

-We remark that this model is similar to the usual Yang-Mills gauge model.
-A feature of (\ref{1.1}) is that it is not formulated with the four-dimensional space-time but is formulated with the one dimensional proper time.
-This one dimensional nature let this model avoid the usual utraviolet divergence difficulty of quantum fields.
+We remark that this model is not formulated with the four-dimensional space-time but is formulated with the one dimensional proper time in relativity theory.
+This gets rid of the difficulty of ultraviolet divergences of the four-dimensional space-time quantum field theory

 Similar to the usual Yang-Mills gauge theory we can generalize this gauge model with $U(1)$ gauge symmetry to nonabelian gauge models.
 As an illustration let us consider $SU(2)$ gauge symmetry.
 Similar to (\ref{1.1}) we consider the following energy integral: